-What To Do Now - If YOUR SPOUSE Had An Affair:
+What To Do Now - If YOUR HUSBAND, WIFE OR PARTNER Had An Affair:

-If you've just discovered that your spouse is cheating on you, I am so sorry.
+If you've just discovered that your partner is cheating on you, I am so sorry.
 This is such a shocking realization.
 You probably feel like you're living in a nightmare.

 You must feel shocked, devastated, betrayed, horrified, blind-sided, and profoundly hurt.

 Many people who are in the same spot as you come to see me and say, "This wasn't supposed to happen to me!" and "This is the most painful experience ever!"
 I know it is, hang in there, you can get through this...